 IBS is a common chronic condition that affects the large intestine.
-Symptoms include abdominal bloating, constipation, stomach cramps, diarrhoea and constipation.
+Symptoms include abdominal bloating, stomach cramps, diarrhoea and constipation.
 The exact cause isn’t known, and there’s no known cure, but there are ways to help mitigate the symptoms.
 Many patients have found altering their diet to be effective in managing the condition.

 How can IgG intolerance testing help IBS sufferers?

 People with IBS often suspect they are intolerant to certain foods and can end up testing various elimination diets.
 This is what leads to initial research into using IgG antibodies to determine food sensitivities.

 A 2013 study investigated the potential use of an elimination diet to help those with migraines and Irritable Bowel Syndrome to manage their symptoms better.
 The elimination diet was associated with overall reduced reaction count and improvement in symptoms.